 Nota:Ensure you install both container images.
 Even if you have the Advanced license, your users may still need to use the Standard runtime.

-- Unregister the previous instance of ArcGIS Web Adaptor from your site.
+- Unregister the previous instance of ArcGIS Web Adaptor from your site and uninstall.